 International Exchanges

 Looking to travel?
 Want to use your French abroad?
-The University's International Office offers the opportunity for full-time students to spend a term or full academic year abroad through a student exchange with one of our partner institutions in more than 50 countries.
+The University of Ottawa's exchange program offers the opportunity for full-time students to spend a term or a full academic year abroad in one of our more than 100 destinations.
 Your tuition fees remain the same, as you pay them to the University of Ottawa.
-Students going on an international exchange also get a $ 1 000 scholarship for one semester and a $ 2 000 scholarship for two semesters.
+Students going on an international exchange can receive scholarships of $ 2,500 for one semester or $ 3, 500 for two semesters.

-French-speaking countries to which you may go on an exchange include: Belgium, France, French Polynesia, Guadeloupe, Luxembourg, Morocco, Senegal, and Tunisia.
+French-speaking countries to which you may go on an exchange include: Belgium, France, Morocco and Switzerland.

-By spending some time abroad you will gain valuable perspectives and add a international dimension your degree.
+By spending some time abroad, you will gain valuable perspectives and add an international dimension to your degree.
 Your French skills will also allow you to live and learn in French-speaking countries!
 French courses taken abroad can also count toward your program requirements.

 Immersion Mentoring Centre